YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> Modeling all the concepts in one ${playerClass} class will make it very complicated!
-Think about adding one or more classes to better represent the domain.
+> The concepts of ${instructorPlayer} and ${instructorRole} and the relationship between them should be modeled with one of the forms of the Player-Role pattern.

 Level 4: Resource response with Quiz: